Indice dei contenuti

 Monte Cassino Battlefield tours for Canadians: HISTORICAL BACKGROUND

-Monte Cassino Battlefield tours for Canadians: you must know what happened in Cassino area
+Monte Cassino Battlefield tours for Canadians: what happened in Cassino area

 Sometime I meet Canadians following the footsteps of their Granfathers, or fathers here in Cassino region.
 They are usually surprised to know that the Canadians with the help of the Indians were the first to force the Gustav Line on the Rapido River.
 They usually ask me to have a guided tour of the Canadian battlefields of Montecassino, to know everything happened here, and to see the place in which the attack took place.
 But do you know that to prepare this successfull attack it was very important to organise a training for Canadians and Indians together? let’s talk about it.